christopherhuntley/is135-docs/IQBDA/Part3.md

 **1. Add the new `member.html` page.**
   * Create a blank `member.html` file.
   * Add a navigation link for the `member.html` file to the navbar menus in the `iqbdc.html` and`index.html` files.
 The link text should be “Become a Member”.

     ![](images/part3s1a.png)

-  * Near the bottom of the `index.html` file there is a link in the content that has is supposed to refer to the `member.html` file.
+  * Near the bottom of the `index.html` file there is a link in the content that is supposed to refer to the `member.html` file.
 Update the link to point to the new file and take out the `onclick` attribute that has the javascript popup message.
-  * Use the ‘template’ for the member.html file.
+  * Use the ‘template’ for the `member.html` file.
 Follow the same technique we used in Part 2  to reuse the `index.html` code for everything except the main page content.
   * Give the `member.html` a `header` with the headline “Join IQBDA Today!”.
 (Look at how we did that in Part 2.
 Be consistent!)
   * Close the `index.html` and `iqbdc.html` files.
 The rest of this exercise will focus just on the new `member.html` file.